TheMiningKing/website-nov-2017/blog/source/_posts/What-is-a-Cryptocurrency-Wallet.md

 Whether you go online or download an app, be mindful of the information you are providing when unlocking your wallet.
 At a minimum, ask if a wallet application is _open source_.
 Closed-source software can easily be made to steal your private keys.
 Even if you don't understand how to read computer code, you should be suspicious of any vendor unwilling to show you how their software works.

-## So how do you do it?
+## So how do _you_ do it?

 I use [geth](https://github.com/ethereum/go-ethereum) on Ubuntu 16.04.

-Though the process that follows is for more advanced users, this is, at its root level, what your preferred Ethereum wallet application does...
+The process that follows is for more advanced users.
+It is presented here to show what your Ethereum wallet application is doing at a low level.

 First, from your home directory, create an Ethereum account (i.e., a wallet):